ak-17/InterviewPreparation/definitions.md

     - Processess are scheduled according to priorities
     - if two priorities match, then the one which arrived earlier will be scheduled first.
     - starvation is possible.
+- Multilevel Queue Scheduling (MLQ)
+    - According to the priority of process, processes are placed in the different queues.
+    - Generally high priority process are placed in the top level queue.
+Only after completion of processes from top level queue, lower level queued processes are scheduled.
 - High Response Ratio Next
     - processess with high respose ratio are scheduled first
     - Response Ration = (Waiting Time + Burst Time)/Burst Time